dhruvkm2402/Quadruped_Locomotion_Kinematic_ModelVerification-/README.md

 # Commands
 Run this command after you plug in the Ethernet Port, You can find an extra device ID.
-For example, enpxxx ifconfig sudo ifconfig enpxxx down # enpxxx is your PC usb port sudo ifconfig enpxxx 192.168.123.162/24 sudo ifconfig enpxxx up ping 192.168.123.161
+For example, enpxxx ifconfig <br />
+sudo ifconfig enpxxx down # enpxxx is your PC usb port <br />
+sudo ifconfig enpxxx 192.168.123.162/ <br />
+sudo ifconfig enpxxx up <br />
+ping 192.168.123.161 <br />

-After connecting, run the following command: python3 Quadruped_Kinemaics/Kinematics_DHP.py
+After connecting, run the following command: <br />
+python3 Quadruped_Kinemaics/Kinematics_DHP.py

 This repo is under active development.